William Kindy Borglin, born in Detroit on August 30, 1939, died in Petoskey, Michigan, on November 24, 2019, at the age of 80.

 Memorial donations may be sent to the First Presbyterian Church of Harbor Springs (www.fpchs.org) or to the Manna Food Project of Harbor Springs (www.mannafoodproject.org).

-To send flowers to William "Bill" K. Borglin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Bill" K. Borglin, please visit our floral store.